tranvansang/jp-postal/README.md

 # Japanese postal data from official database

-There is command to download and rebuild the latest data
+There is instruction to download, rebuild and obtain the latest data from official source

 ## Data source and explanation